valencik/mastersAPSC/documents/thesis/thesis.md

 This is the primary motivator for not using a standard relational database.
 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
 This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.

-### Keyword Abstracts
-The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field @nsr-manual.
-Each NSR entry is read and then a keyword abstract is manually created to reflect the physical systems that were studied and measured in the work.

-> "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @nsr-manual

-Keyword abstracts each have one of the following major topics:
-`NUCLEAR REACTIONS`, `RADIOACTIVITY`, `NUCLEAR STRUCTURE`, `NUCLEAR MOMENTS`, `ATOMIC PHYSICS`, `ATOMIC MASSES`, and `COMPILATION`.
-To accommodate work that spans multiple topics, NSR entries can have multiple keyword abstracts.
-Following these major topics are one or more indexed sentences.
-These sentences describe the elements of the physical system studied, and any measurements that were made.
-It is this structure that provides the most semantic information about the NSR entry.
-Thanks to the careful work of the NSR maintainers, the `<KEYWORDS>` and resulting `<SELECTRS>` fields reveal the NSR entry's content in a machine readable manner.
-Without this information any data mining project using the content of the NSR entries would require raw text access to the either the full document or the abstract.

-The selectors are generated from the keyword abstracts.
-The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
-The following quote from the NSR Coding Manual @nsr-manual describes the valid `type`s:

-> N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively. @nsr-manual

-The type of data for `value` changes based on the value of the `type`.
-For `type`s N, T, P, and G, the `value` is a nuclide written in the form AX with A equal to the mass number, and X equal to the chemical symbol.
-The value for A may have any number of digits.
-X may be one, two, or three letters.
-The `subkey` variable is used to link together multiple selectors of the same keyword sentence.

 ## Data Representation
 An example of the final data representation used by the work is shown in Snippet \ref{blk:rawNSRJSON}.